As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-The Sublette County, located in western Wyoming, is noted for its jade findings, while the mineral molybdenite is found in the Wind River Mountains.
-Clear chalcedony and vein moss agate occur along the outcrops of the Bridger Formation in this county.
+Sublette County, located in western Wyoming, is noted for its jade findings, while the mineral molybdenite is found in the Wind River Mountains.
+Clear chalcedony and vein moss agate occur along this county’s outcrops of the Bridger Formation.
 Phosphate rock is also located here.

 You can find pegmatites in the Haystack Range of Goshen County.
 Goshen County is located in the southeastern end of Wyoming.

 You can find many types of feldspar minerals in Goshen County, including mica minerals, and in the Muskrat Canyon area of the county, you can find the marble.
 At the same time, some reports of meteorite findings are also standard in this region.

 TIP: Don’t forget to follow all the safety recommendations when rockhounding because your health is always the most important.
 That’s why I wrote an article about all helpful safety tips and more:

 PRO Tips for Beginner & Experienced Rockhounds + Safety Tips

 What Gemstones are Found in Wyoming?